Wheat and Dairy

 While some reviews have found no links between the development of celiac disease and the timing of gluten introduction or of breastfeeding (Silano et al. 2016), or early feeding practices (Chmielewska et al. 2015), other studies show some associations.

 While the longitudinal, international TEDDY study (The Environmental Determinants of Diabetes in the Young) found that the age of gluten introduction did not predict the development of celiac disease in children at genetic risk of this disease (Aronsson et al. 2015), it also found that higher gluten intake during the first 5 years of life was in fact associated with increased risk of celiac disease autoimmunity and celiac disease (Andrén Aronsson et al. 2019).
 And, it found that higher gluten in the diet in combination with more viruses in early childhood increases the risk of celiac autoimmunity (Lindfors et al. 2019).
+In the Swedish children in the TEDDY study, higher bread and cereal intake during the first two years of life was associated with celiac disease as well as celiac autoimmunity (Segerstad et al. 2022).

 Other studies have also found associations.
 A study from India found that delaying introduction to gluten, as well as breastfeeding during gluten introduction, both delayed celiac disease (Vajpayee et al. 2016).
 A study from Sweden found that introducing gluten before age 2 did in fact increase the risk of celiac disease in children genetically at risk for it (Aronsson et al. 2016).
 A longitudinal U.S. study found that toddlers (age 1-2) who ate more gluten had an increased later risk of celiac disease and associated autoimmunity (Mårild et al. 2019).
 A longitudinal Norwegian study found that higher gluten intake at 18 months of age was associated with an increased risk of celiac disease later in childhood.
 Introducing gluten after age 6 months was also associated with an increased risk (Lund-Blix et al. 2019).